Understand the access model

 - Which roles are assigned?

-- Is the object personal, shared, or does it have no access domains?
+- Is the object personal, shared, or without an access domain?

 This order usually reveals the cause much faster than checking permissions randomly.